 When it comes to drinking coffee, intake is usually an issue of balancing regular coffee and its attendant caffeine leves with decaf coffee.
 Tolerance for caffeine is the main issue when it comes to coffee drinking.
 Individuals vary greatly in reactions to caffeine.

 Some people may be able to drink half a dozen cups of caffeinated coffee daily without any ill effects, while others might feel jittery or overstimulated with a single cup.

 Caffeine affects the central nervous system and sensitive individuals might experience any or all of these symptoms when they consume excessive amounts: heart arrhythmia, restlessness, insomnia, digestive problems or anxiety.

 Pregnant women and those who are breastfeeding infants are usually advised to limit caffeine intake, and health authorities recommend that children, teenagers, and anyone who has trouble getting enough good quality sleep should avoid caffeine.
 (24) These individuals would do well to drink decaf coffee instead.

 Caffeine can also interact negatively with certain medications, so it’s important to speak with your doctor to pinpoint how it may impact the effects of prescription medications you may currently be taking.

 Coffee is more commonly consumed than any other beverage worldwide, with the exception of water.
 Health benefits are well-documented, and there’s no sound reason to avoid drinking coffee, even if you are sensitive to caffeine.

-Summary: Decaf coffee offers many of the same positive effects as regular coffee; drinking decaf is an excellent way for people who need to limit caffeine to continue enjoying the flavor and benefits of coffee.
+Decaf coffee has almost all the health benefits and none of the caffeine of regular coffee.
+These benefits include better digestive health, resistance to type two diabetes, and the strong antioxidant effects of decaf coffee’s chemical constituents.
+Drinking decaf coffee is an excellent way for people who need to limit caffeine to continue enjoying the flavor and benefits of coffee.